Death threats, mock hangings and a used condom: Anti-vaxxers target Australian politicians

 In Sydney and the surrounding state of New South Wales, the unvaccinated are banned from many venues until Dec.
 15. In Victoria the exclusions apply for the foreseeable future.
 This week, a Melbourne cafe owner had a brick thrown through his window for following state law and only allowing vaccinated patrons.

-“The move to a two-speed opening up — if you’re fully vaccinated you’ll have access to certain things — has created a sense of grievance among those who choose to remain unvaccinated,” said Grossman.
+“The move to a two-speed opening up — if you’re fully vaccinated you’ll have access to certain things — has created a sense of grievance among those who choose to remain unvaccinated,” Grossman said.
 “We are coming out of the covid pandemic and yet to some extent the levels of rage, resentment and frustration among this group have never been higher.”

 In states that have had few infections and no lengthy lockdowns, such as Queensland and Tasmania, the unvaccinated will nonetheless be shut out of nonessential shops later this month.